 Success Stories

-Pharma counterfeiting is a major problem worldwide and over the last few years, the number of counterfeit drugs has increased.
-Ongoing education of the public, and stricter laws governing the control of the products, so far are not making a significant impact in combating the issue.
+Pharma counterfeiting is a significant problem worldwide and over the last few years, the number of counterfeit drugs has increased.
+Ongoing education of the public and stricter laws governing the control of the products so far are making little impact in combating the issue.
 As counterfeiters become more sophisticated, pharmaceutical manufacturers and their trading partners need to improve the safety and security of the pharmaceutical supply chain.
 In Türkiye, all stakeholders have licenses issued by the Turkish Medicines and Medical Devices Agency (TMMDA).
-After obtaining the TMMDA scientific committee’s permission, the data is registered in the ITS system.
-The Agency also defines the price of a drug; 91 % of drugs in Türkiye is paid for through the reimbursement association of the state, making the state the biggest customer of the pharmaceutical industry in Türkiye.
+The data is registered in the ITS system after obtaining the TMMDA scientific committee’s permission.
+The Agency also defines the price of a drug; 91 % of medicines in Türkiye are paid for through the reimbursement association of the state, making the state the biggest customer of the pharmaceutical industry in Türkiye.

 Challenge